Lua

 :

-We may rely on pkg-config(1) to return the correct compiler and linker flags:
+The include and library search paths may differ on Linux.
+Alternatively, we can run pkg-config(1) to return the correct compiler and linker flags:

 The program outputs a greeting from Lua: